darktable-org/darktable/src/tests/benchmark/README.txt

 ------

-darktable-bench prints the time each development took, as well as the average and the throughput rating, which is the estimated number of images that could be exported per hour.
+darktable-bench prints the time each development took, as well as the average and the throughput rating, which is the approximate number of images of this size with this processing that could be exported per hour.
+(You will likely see greater throughput on your own images, as the benchmark processing is deliberately very compute-intensive.)
 The reported times are the total pixelpipe processing time reported by darktable-cli, and the pixelpipe time plus load/save time.
 As darktable-cli currently does not report the time needed to write the final result, darktable-bench assumes that the save time is the same as the load time.

 Sample output

       Preparing...done
-	   run # 1:   8.243 pixpipe,    8.465 total
+	   run # 1:   8.595 pixpipe,    8.817 total
-	   run # 2:   8.322 pixpipe,    8.546 total
+	   run # 2:   8.572 pixpipe,    8.796 total
-	   run # 3:   8.162 pixpipe,    8.384 total
+	   run # 3:   8.548 pixpipe,    8.770 total

       darktable 3.2.1 ::: benchmark v3.4 ::: image mire1.cr2
-      Average pixelpipe processing time:      8.242 seconds
+      Average pixelpipe processing time:      8.572 seconds
-      Average overall processing time:        8.465 seconds
+      Average overall processing time:        8.794 seconds
-      Throughput rating (higher is better):   425.3 (CPU only)
+      Throughput rating (higher is better):   409.4 (CPU only)